Leaf-Agriculture/docs/docs/credentials_cfv.md

 ## Troubleshooting
-With this endpoints, you can do some troubleshooting to see your credentials health.
+With this endpoints, you can do some troubleshooting to see your credential's health.

 ### Status
 &nbsp<span class="badge badge--success">GET</span> `/users/{leafUserId}/climate-field-view-credentials/status`